folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I want to be empathetic, my heart like Dee-1" > Dee-1 exposes the satanic music industry

-* Dee-1 is another Christian hip hop artist whose career has run in paralle to Lecrae's.
+* Dee-1 is another Christian hip hop artist whose career has run in parallel to Lecrae's.
 Dee-1's first mixtape was released in 2004, the same year that Lecrae released his first album.
-However, Dee-1 has not come close to acheiving the level success or influence that Lecrae has had throughout his career.
+However, Dee-1 has not come close to achieving the level of success or influence that Lecrae has had throughout his career.

 * Part of this gap in success could be attributed to skill level and artistic choices.
-However, from Dee-1's perspective a big part of the gap in success is due to the fact that Dee-1 has been uncompromising in his commitment to deliver music with a clear Christian message and a willingness to call out issues in hip hop culture and the music industry that he sees as being misaligned with Jesus's teaching.
+However, from Dee-1's perspective, a big part of the gap in success is due to the fact that Dee-1 has been uncompromising in his commitment to delivering music with a clear Christian message and a willingness to call out issues in hip hop culture and the music industry that he sees as being misaligned with Jesus's teaching.

-* With a timing and perspective that runs almost parallel to Katt Williams, Dee-1 gave given an [interview](https://www.youtube.com/watch?v=L9subKGoAz8) in January of 2024 where he discussed how he has been denied opportunities from entertainment industry "gatekeepers" because he wouldn't compromize his own integrity.
-Most notably, Dee-1 talked about haveing to say "no" to powerful men in the entertainment industry who tried to coerce him into performing oral sex or receiving anal sex in order to receive a record deal.
+* With a timing and perspective that runs almost parallel to Katt Williams, Dee-1 gave an [interview](https://www.youtube.com/watch?v=L9subKGoAz8) in January of 2024 where he discussed how he has been denied opportunities from entertainment industry "gatekeepers" because he wouldn't compromise his own integrity.
+Most notably, Dee-1 talked about having to say "no" to powerful men in the entertainment industry who tried to coerce him into performing oral sex or receiving anal sex in order to receive a record deal.

   * *There's gatekeepers.
 So **if you're trying to get signed to a major label, there's gatekeepers.
 If you're trying to get on certain media platforms to get interviewed, there's gatekeepers.
 If you trying to get on the mainstream radio, urban radio, there's gatekeepers**.
 Yes.
 Yes.
 Yes.